MigNic/stats220/README.md

 - I am a **Computer Science** major specializing in **Data Science**
 - I am currently an exchange student
-- I am taking *STATS 220* because I was looking for an interesting stats course and explore new perspectives on data

 ### Why I'm studying STATS 220?

-1. Learn how can technology affect data
+1. Learn how technology can affect data
-2. Interest in a stats course
+2. I am taking *STATS 220* because I was looking for an interesting stats course and explore new perspectives on data

 ---
 ## A *meme* how I feel about my university studies